LSS Data Systems: Products and services

 LSS since certified products to be compliant with the Stage 1 Meaningful Use Standards identified by the Office of the National Coordinator for Health Information Technology with Drummond Group Inc. (see certified product info below).
 It has other electronic health record (EHR) products.

 LSS & MEDITECH Integration

-As a Meditech company, LSS develops its software using the same programming tools and technologies as Meditech, forming an integrated suite of products for health care organizations.
-The use of shared tools and system conventions with Meditech makes the user interface similar and consistent for clinicians in multiple care settings.
-LSS began programming software using Meditech proprietary language known as MAGIC (not to be confused with a different PC database product of the same name).
+As a MEDITECH company, LSS develops its software using the same programming tools and technologies as MEDITECH, forming an integrated suite of products for health care organizations.
+The use of shared tools and system conventions with MEDITECH makes the user interface similar and consistent for clinicians in multiple care settings.